sumoncse19/university-management/README.md

 tsc --init
 ```

-if `tsc --init` is not working then follow these command first:
+if `tsc --init` is not working then follow this command first:

 ```
 npm i -g typescript